Charan304304/Twitter-Sentiment-Analysis/README.md

 ## 📌 Overview
 This project performs sentiment analysis on Twitter data using Machine Learning and MongoDB.
-It includes NLP preprocessing, TF-IDF feature engineering, Logistic Regression classification, model serialization, database integration, and a Streamlit web dashboard for real-time sentiment prediction.
+It includes text preprocessing, model training, database storage, and a Streamlit web dashboard for real-time predictions.

-The system follows a production-style ML workflow:
-Train → Save Model → Load Model → Predict → Visualize → Store in Database

 ---

 ## 🚀 Features
 - Text preprocessing using NLTK
-- Stopword removal and text normalization
-- TF-IDF vectorization
+- TF-IDF feature extraction
 - Logistic Regression classifier
-- ~77% model accuracy
+- ~77% accuracy
 - Model saved using Pickle
-- MongoDB integration using PyMongo
+- MongoDB integration
-- Real-time prediction via Streamlit
+- Real-time prediction with Streamlit
-- Sentiment distribution visualization
+- Sentiment visualization

 ---